misken/hillmaker/paper/paper.md

 The original motivation for hillmaker was a series of capacity planning problems faced by a management engineering group at a large healthcare system.
 Such problems are characterized by patient flow and capacity use that exhibit significant and important time of day and day of week patterns.
-A huge component of hospital costs are related to labor.
-Staff sizing and scheduling relies on effectively matching capacity to demand that varies significantly by time of day and day of week.
+For example, a huge component of hospital costs are related to labor.
+Staffing and scheduling relies on effectively matching capacity to demand that varies significantly by time of day and day of week.
 Another motivating problem involved developing a surgical patient rerouting plan to temporarily accommodate patients while a post-surgical holding area renovation project was underway.
 Proper statistical analysis of patient arrival, departure and occupancy patterns, including computation of percentiles, are a critical part of such analyses.
 Traditional